 SHARES OUTSTANDING: [NEUTRAL]

 Companies with the best prospects have strong insider ownership, which we define as 15% or more.
 When there is strong insider ownership, management is more likely to act in the best interest of the company, as their interests are right in line with that of the shareholders.
-Insiders own 52.04% of AAT's stock.
-Management's representation is large enough and passes this test.
+Insiders own 14.92% of AAT's stock.
+Management's representation is not large enough and fails this test.

 INSTITUTIONAL OWNERSHIP: [PASS]